LarsNorlander/dev-diary/general.md

 ## August 27, 2018

 Yep, today's the day I say good bye to a world I knew.
 Here's to a new world in Sweden.

+## September 5, 2018

+I had quite a busy day today going around doing documents so, no logs for today.